unfooled/littlew-roblox-project/README.md

 ## How it works

-RoSentinel scans all public servers in your Roblox game, fetches full-body avatar thumbnails for each player, and runs them through a local AI vision model (Moondream) to detect inappropriate outfits such as bodysuits, latex suits, and lingerie.
+Roblox-auto-mod scans all public servers in your Roblox game, fetches full-body avatar thumbnails for each player, and runs them through a local AI vision model (Moondream) to detect inappropriate outfits such as bodysuits, latex suits, and lingerie.
 Flagged avatars are sent to a Discord webhook with a direct server join link.

 The tool has two modes: